Grass You Can Swim In – February / April 2021

 In both prints and paintings, figures are not entirely absent, but where they are depicted, they are always engaging with the environment they are depicted within.
 Fourie talks of her relationship with the natural world as “complex and turbulent” and of this time in isolation as a time to reflect on the impact we humans have on the wild spaces that still exist, ever-diminishing.
 The Highveld grasslands themselves are a good example of the human species’ impact on the planet, as a once-expansive but now severely fractured habitat as a result of anthropogenic changes, including those dictated by commercial agriculture.
 For Fourie, hands have become emblematic of the relationship between a figure and the landscape in this body of work, as if “A hand stroking grasses, feeling its way through it or altering it could remind us of our fumbling through life and learning how to live in harmony with nature and one another.”

-Returning to Farrier’s contemplations of his own experience of lockdown, despite being written in a different context, on another continent, the following passage offers a counterpoint to Fourie’s [insert show title], and a lens through which to appreciate it:
+Returning to Farrier’s contemplations of his own experience of lockdown, despite being written in a different context, on another continent, the following passage offers a counterpoint to Fourie’s exhibition Grass You Can Swim In, and a lens through which to appreciate it:

 “The time we’re living through feels borrowed against a future which is no longer guaranteed.
 There are glimpses of what the new world could be like—slower, quieter, more given to care […] The transition from old to new seems far from clear.
 This is why, I think, I keep looking for new ways to get lost, even briefly, in places that are most familiar to me.
 Discovering another way to join two points I have always connected by the same traverse yields a richer, more densely knotted sense of place.
 It shows me that, in the midst of constraint, new discoveries are possible.”